Configuration

 status

-Optional defaults for cached status and inspect snapshots.
+Optional defaults for status and inspect runtime detail.

 services